jpdante/HtcSharp/README.md

 # HTCSharp
-Web server for developing applications not based on the Asp.Net framework but using it as the basis for the server.
+Web server for application development, based on the Asp.Net Kestrel but not using the Asp.Net Framework as the basis for the server.

 ### Why use it ?